-University: P. J. Šafár rik University in Košice Faculty: Faculty of S cience Course ID: ÚMV/ BPO/14 Course name: Bachelor thesis and its defence Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: Number of ECTS cro edits: 4 Recommended seme ster/trimester of the course: Course level: I. Prerequisities: fraud and must meet 21/2021, which lays Košice and its compo and in the process of Learning outcomes: Evaluation of student s the result of the student's own work.
+University: P. J. Šafár rik University in Košice Faculty: Faculty of S cience Course ID: ÚMV/ BPO/14 Course name: Bachelor thesis and its defence Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: Number of ECTS cro edits: 4 Recommended seme ster/trimester of the course: Course level: I. Prerequisities: fraud and must meet 21/2021, which lays Košice and its compo and in the process of Learning outcomes: Evaluation of student demonstrates mastery the result of the student's own work.
 It must not show elements of academic the criteria of good research practice defined in the Rector's Decision no. down the rules for assessing plagiarism at Pavol Jozef Šafárik University in ments.
 Fulfillment of the criteria is verified mainly in the supervision process thesis defense.
-Failure to do so is reason for disciplinary action. acquisition of knowledgraduate of the study field problems.
-The better the ability of independent on the bachelor thesis of the basics of theory and professional terminology of the field of study, edge, skills and competencies in accordance with the declared profile of the program, as well as the ability to apply them creatively in solving selected pachelor thesis may have elements of compilation.
+Failure to do so is reason for disciplinary action. 's competences with respect to the profile of the graduate.
+The bachelor's thesis of the basics of theory and professional terminology of the field of study, edge, skills and competencies in accordance with the declared profile of the graduate of the study field problems.
+The b the ability of indepen- on the bachelor thesi program, as well as the ability to apply them creatively in solving selected bachelor thesis may have elements of compilation.
 The student demonstrates dent professional work in terms of content, formal and ethical.
 Further details are determined by Directive no. 1/2011 on the basic requirements of final Regulations of UPJŠ in Košice.
-2. Presentation of the bachelor thesis in accordance with the instructions of the supervisor. results of the bachelor's thesis before the examination commission. ns related to the topic of the bachelor thesis within the discussion.
-Recommended litera The recommended lit bachelor's thesis.
-Course language:
+2. Presentation of the bachelor thesis in accordance with the instructions of the supervisor. results of the bachelor's thesis before the examination commission.
+3. Answering questio ns related to the topic of the bachelor thesis within the discussion.
+Recommended litera The recommended lit bachelor's thesis. ture: erature is determined individually in accordance with the topic of the Course language:

-Course assessn nent
+Course assessment

-Total number of of assessed studen ts: 202
+Total number of assessed students: 202

 A В С D Е FX

 66.83 18.81 8.42 3.47 1.98 0.5

-Provides:

-Date of last mo odification: 19.04 1.2022

-Approved: pro f.
-RNDr.
-Gabriel Semanišin, PhD ., prof. RNDr.
-Iv an Žežula, CSc.